 Training allows all the bud sites to grow directly under the light, so they get as big as possible

-It's not recommended to expose autos to plant training methods that involve cutting the plant (topping, FIMing, main-lining, etc) as the autoflowering vegetative stage is short and plants often don’t have enough time to recover before they begin flowering.
+Many growers do not recommend exposing autos to plant training methods that involve cutting the plant (topping, FIMing, main-lining, etc.) as the autoflowering vegetative stage is short and plants often don?t have enough time to recover before they begin flowering.

-Because of the quick time schedule, it is important to avoid doing too much damage to auto-flowering plants during their grow because the plants don’t have time to recover from problems.
+Because of the quick time schedule, it is important to avoid stressing auto-flowering plants during their grow because the plants don?t have time to recover from problems.

-However, there have been some cases where growers defoliate, top or FIM their plants with great results.
-These growers had very healthy, fast-growing plants and their plants took well to the training.
+However, when plants are fast-growing and healthy, many growers defoliate, top or FIM their plants with great results.
 When is it okay to top an auto?

 Since photoperiod plants can be forced to remain in the vegetative stage for as long as the grower wants, a grower can take advantage of a variety of plant training methods to shape/train the plant during the vegetative stage, including LST, topping, FIMing, main-lining, ScrOG, etc.